Acquiring Library resources

 The acquisition of a new title represents a continuing commitment for the Library and your request will have to be assessed in the light of the Library's financial position and the current overall demand for new titles in addition to the journal's importance for teaching and research.

 How can I recommend material for purchase if I am not a member of academic staff?

-Please submit a request to Research and Learning Services at: email@example.com
+Please submit a request to the Teaching and Learning team at: firstname.lastname@example.org

 How long does it take for a new book to arrive?